Do you want to add an HTML sitemap page in WordPress?

 Many site owners use WordPress as a CMS with their main content published as pages instead of posts.
 For more details, see the difference between posts and pages in WordPress.

-In this case, you would want to your HTML sitemap to show pages in the proper hierarchical order.
+In this case, you would want your HTML sitemap to show pages in the proper hierarchical order.

 Simply add this shortcode to the page where you want to display your HTML sitemap.
 Follow the same steps above to add the shortcode to a new WordPress page.